Ian Parkin is the verified author of this post.

 I first became aware of New Age Machu Picchu when watching the dramatization of Shirley Maclaine's bestselling book, ‘Out on a Limb’ back in the 1980's.
-This was her account of the spiritual adventure that led to her amazing astral travel experience in Peru.
+This was her account of the spiritual energy here that led to her amazing astral travel experience in Peru.

 While so wonderfully portrayed in the TV production, it was in her later book, It's All In The Playing, that Shirley revealed even more metaphysical wonders that went on while the filming of the miniseries took place.
 If you are thinking of an esoteric trip to the most sacred site in mystical Peru I'd recommend you begin by watching the two part TV series I’ve placed on this page.

 New Age Machu Picchu is the metaphysical mother lode of Mystic Places.
 The name means ‘Old Peak’ in Quechua, the native language.
 Machu Picchu resonates with all body chakras, as it links with all Earth energy centers.
 Tucked away, deep within the jungle of Urubamba Valley, between two higher mountains on a graben (a block of the mountain that has dropped downward).
 Its base is bordered on three sides by the tumultuous Urubamba River.

 Considered the best conserved city of the Incan Empire, a couple of factors account for its remarkable preservation.
 Buildings were constructed using the “ashlar” process, which means cut, inter-locking stones (many weighing 50-tons) precluding using mortar.

 Also, in the 1500s, when Peru was invaded by the Spanish, they didn’t notice Machu Picchu, due to its obscure locale.
 Thus, its nickname, ‘lost city of the Incas’.